felikemath/research_projects/project1.md

 <button class="button button1"><a href="https://github.com/felikemath/P1_Animation_of_Projectile">View the Project on GitHub</a></button>

 ## <a name="_results"></a>Results and Discussions
 The animation video is shown below.
 The trajectories with and without air resistance are drawn in red and blue, respectively.
+Please click the Replay button to view the video.

 <p align="center">
 <video width="640" height="640" controls>